 There is a really nice observation deck with a few parking spots and picnic tables.
 I wish I’d had the foresight to pack a picnic as it would have been an ideal spot for one.
 Although a bit out of the way, if you find old structures or bridges interesting it’s well worth a short visit.

 Get your FREE guide to 5 Fun Family Experiences!
 No matter how limited your free time is, you can still create some amazing family memories!

 I love hiking and I love art, so the Sculpture Trails Outdoor Museum has been on my list for quite some time now.
 And, it didn’t disappoint.
 In fact, I was amazed at how many sculptures were scattered throughout the area.

 We wandered around for quite some time checking out the many works of art.
 There were still dozens we didn’t see so I suspect we’ll be back next time we head south.
-It would make a fantastic break on a longer drive or addition to a nearby weekend getaway.
+It would make a fantastic break on a long drive or an addition to a nearby weekend getaway.

 What’s for lunch?

-We struggled a bit finding a great place for lunch.
+We struggled a bit to find a great place for lunch.
 Most of the restaurants we found on Yelp didn’t open until dinner.
 There was a winery in the area, but it was only open Fri/Sat/Sun when we were visiting.